DrTimothyAldenDavis/SuiteSparse/SuiteSparse_config/README.txt

   CSparse       a Concise Sparse matrix package MATLAB_Tools  toolboxes for use in MATLAB
   GraphBLAS     graph algorithms in the language of linear algebra

-In addition, the xerbla/ directory contains Fortan and C versions of the BLAS/LAPACK xerbla routine, which is called when an invalid input is passed to the BLAS or LAPACK.
-The xerbla provided here does not print any message, so the entire Fortran I/O library does not need to be linked into a C application.
-Most versions of the BLAS contain xerbla, but those from K. Goto do not.
-Use this if you need too.

 This directory contains a default SuiteSparse_config.mk file for SuiteSparse packages that still use an old-style Makefile instead of CMakeLists.txt.
 It